-In Australia, our social distancing measures and lockdown of non-essential services have had a positive impact on the rate of COVID-19 infections.
-So much so the government recently announced its three-stage plan to relax coronavirus restrictions.
-Great news!
+In Australia, our social distancing measures and lockdown of non-essential services have had a positive impact on the rate of COVID-19 infections to say the least.
+So much so, state governments are moving through implementing the Australian government’s three-stage plan to relax coronavirus restrictions!

 However, experts say we still have a long way to go before things return to normal.
 And the situation can easily change again – meaning what’s defined as ‘essential’ one day can be scratched from that list the next.

 It’s unsurprising that, as we navigate the worldwide COVID-19 pandemic, many people are wondering what are classed as essential services in the auto industry.
 Here’s an overview as of late May.

 When the government called on the shutdown of non-essential activity it listed a few of the most obvious things (supermarkets, banks, pharmacies and service stations for example) but never gave an exhaustive list.

 At the time, Prime Minister Scott Morrison said shopping should be limited to what you need, such as food and other essential supplies.
 Naturally, for those services to continue to meet public demand, freight, logistics and home delivery services needed to remain in operation.

 Plus, services that support safe access to private transport needed to continue for front-line workers.